rakicdominik68-alt/History-Of-Minecraft-Xbox-One-Edition/README.md

 CU1 was a version of Xbox One Edition released on September 5, 2014.[1]
 This was the first version of the Xbox One Edition

 # Features
+- Worlds saved onto cloud storage from Xbox 360 can be uploaded to Xbox One Edition.
+- Worlds have a maximum size of 5120×5120.

+    - The Xbox 360 has a maximum world size of 864×864.

+- Render distance is 18 chunks as opposed to 10 chunks on Xbox 360.